 - Tent 43kg

 - Tent 37kg

 - Load bars 7kg

 As you can see none of the recommendations in this guide are hard to do.
-The cost isn’t exactly cheap but for roof tent camping it’s not expensive either.
+The cost isn’t bad for roof tent camping.

 I think 44kg is incredibly low for what you get in return.
 A 44kg roof load you hardly even notice.
 I’ve been in high winds with more.
 Many roof tents weigh 70kg without even considering the roof rack or load bars.
 So this is 70% lighter than the average roof tent alone and 12% lighter than the unchanged kit.